 📌Show appreciation: Express gratitude for their support and understanding.
 A simple "thank you" can go a long way in maintaining a positive atmosphere.

-Setting boundaries with your parents as an adult living at home is essential for a harmonious coexistence.
+Setting boundaries effectively with your parents as an adult living at home is essential for a harmonious coexistence.
 Through open communication, clear definitions of physical and emotional boundaries, consistent routines, and respectful behaviour, you can create an environment that supports your independence and maintains strong family connections.

 It's all about finding that delicate balance between adulthood and the comforting embrace of home.
 With the right balance of laughter and communication, you'll navigate this unique living situation with grace (and a whole lot of giggles).